What are primary care networks?

 Previous research by Fund found that collaboration in general practice was most successful when it had been generated organically by general practices over a number of years, underpinned by trust, relationships and support, and where there was a clear focus and agreement on the role of the collaboration (for example, whether it was to share back-office functions, provide community services or for quality improvement).
 Collaborations were less successful where there was a lack of clarity of purpose or engagement or over-optimistic expectations.
 There are also some technical issues including high costs of shared information systems or complexities around financial liabilities and premises which might need to be addressed.

 Wales, Scotland and Northern Ireland have already implemented similar models which England can learn from.
 In Scotland, a key feature of the new GP contract has been the obligation to become part of a geographical quality cluster.
 These have been seen as variably successful, working well when they worked on similar quality improvement initiatives and less well when they covered a mix of urban and rural practices that faced different issues and had difficulties coming together to agree priorities.
 The Welsh health boards have also established clusters of practices: a Welsh assembly inquiry into their operation found evidence of good work but highlighted a concern that the cluster model may be over-reliant on key individuals and that professionals are not being included in cluster work as much as they should be.

-Primary care networks in England may need support to build the trust and relationships needed for successful collaboration, resisting attempts to be over-optimistic in what can be achieved in the short term.
+Primary care networks in England will need support to build the trust and relationships needed for successful collaboration, resisting attempts to be over-optimistic in what can be achieved in the short term.
 The scale and complexity of the implementation and leadership challenge should not be underestimated, and those leading primary care networks will need significant support if they are to deliver the ambitions set out for them.

 What difference will primary care networks make for patients?